 Surface rainwater and SUDS

-SUDSSustainable urban drainage systems.
-Various ways of holding back rain water and allowing it to percolate into the ground instead of taking it to a drain and sewer.
-This helps prevent flash flooding.
-See Surface rainwater and SUDS is an approach to dealing with rainwater which is particularly relevant to urban areas where there are increasing amounts of hard impermeable areas which tend to send rainwater straight into the drains and thence to the rivers rather than letting the water soak into the ground and get slowly released.
+SUDSSustainable urban drainage systems is an approach to dealing with rainwater which is particularly relevant to urban areas where there are increasing amounts of hard impermeable areas which tend to send rainwater straight into the drains and thence to the rivers rather than letting the water soak into the ground and get slowly released.
 During very heavy rainfall this extra runoff overwhelms the drains and causes flash flooding when sewage overflows into becks and rivers.
 During periods of drought, tree roots can suffer.
 The idea of SUDS is to hold back the water locally and release it slowly.
 There are various ways of doing this

 - Permeable surfaces such as drives and car parking.
 Several companies manufacture pervious interlocking systems from fully recycled plastic in a variety of grades depending on bearing requirements.
 The gravel infill can be from recycled crushed hardcore, slate chippings etc.